 It is important for providers to submit all applicable documentation to substantiate services as billed and support the medical necessity of services rendered.

-Refer to the Signature Requirements page for more information on signature requirements.
+See the Signature Requirements page for more information.

 Noridian requires submission of the invoice price for payment for Radium 223 (Xofigo).
 This radiopharmaceutical should be billed with A9606 when billing from the Medicare Physician Fee Schedule (MPFS) on a CMS-1500 Claim Form or electronic equivalent.
 In the Quantity Billed column (one unit is one microcurie), enter the number of units representing the dose administered in microcuries.